Developing Story: Jacob Blake Shooting

 - Blake’s attorney, Benjamin Crump, posted a minute-long video to Twitter of Blake speaking from his hospital bed.
 (WARNING: mild profanity)

-- The FBI is also conducting a parallel federal civil rights investigation into the shooting in cooperation with the Wisconsin Division of Criminal Investigation and other state authorities.
+- In August, the FBI announced it’s conducting a parallel federal civil rights investigation into the shooting in cooperation with the Wisconsin Division of Criminal Investigation and other state authorities.
+To date, no findings from the investigation have been announed.